dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Here are the most important functions you should know about.
 (−∞, b)
 (−∞, b]
 (−∞, ∞) 1.
 Polynomials: these are functions built out of nonnegative integer powers { x : a < x < b } of x.
 You start with the building blocks 1, x, x 2, x 3, and so on, { x and ≤ you are : a x ≤ b } allowed to multiply these basic functions by numbers and add a { x ﬁnite : a < x ≤ b } number 3 ≤ x < b } of them together.
 For example, the polynomial f(x) = 5x4 −4x { +10 x : a is formed a } by taking 5 times the building block x 4 { x : x ≥ x, and −4 times the building block 3, { > a } and 10 times the building block 1, and adding them together.
-You x : x might also want to include the intermediate building blocks x 2 and x, but { x : x ≤ b } since they { x : x < b } don’t appear, you need to take 0 times of each.
+You x : x might also want to include the intermediate building blocks x 2 and x, but { x : x ≤ b } since they { x : x < b } don't appear, you need to take 0 times of each.
 The amount that you multiply R the building block x n by is called the coe ﬃ cient of x n.
 For example, in the a polynomial f above, the coeﬃcient of x 4 is 5, the coeﬃcient of x 3 is −4, the b coeﬃcients of x 2 and x are both 0, and the coeﬃcient of 1 is 10.
 (Why allow shadow x and 1, by the way?
-They seem diﬀerent from the other blocks, but they’re 0 not really: x = x 1 and 1 = x 0.)
+They seem diﬀerent from the other blocks, but they're 0 not really: x = x 1 and 1 = x 0.)
 The highest number n such that x n has 1 a nonzero coeﬃcient is called the degree of the polynomial.
 For example, the 4 −2 degree of the above polynomial f is 4, since no power of x greater than 4 is 3 present.
 The mathematical way to write a general polynomial of degree n is
 −3
 p(x) = a n x n + a n−1 x n−1 + · · · + a 2 x 2 + a 1 x + a 0,
 g(x) = x2 f(x) = x3
 g(x) = x2 where a n is the coeﬃcient of x n, a n−1 is the coeﬃcient of x n−1, and f(x) so = x 3 on down to a 0, which is the coeﬃcient of 1. mirror (y = x)
 −1 3 f (x) = √ x Since the functions x n are the building blocks of all polynomials, you y = h(x) should know what their graphs look like.
 The even powers mostly look similar −1 to each other, and the same can be said for the odd powers.
-Here’s y = what h (x) the y = (x − 1) 2 graphs look like, from x 0 up to x 7 :
+Here's y = what h (x) the y = (x − 1) 2 graphs look like, from x 0 up to x 7 :

 Sketching the graphs of more general polynomials is more diﬃcult.
 Even ﬁndf(x) = x3  (−∞, b) ing the x-intercepts is often impossible unless the polynomial is mirror very simple. (y = x) −1 (−∞, b] There is one aspect of the graph that is fairly straightforward, f which (x) is = 3 x what √ (−∞, ∞) happens at the far left and right sides of the graph.
 This is determined by y = h(x) y = h −1 (x) { x : a < x < b } the so-called leading coe ﬃ cient, which is the coeﬃcient of the highest-degree 1)2  { x : a ≤ x ≤ b } term.
 This is basically the number a n deﬁned above.
 For example, y = (x in − our { x : a < x ≤ b } polynomial f(x) = 5x 4 − 4x 3 + 10 from above, the leading coeﬃcient is 5. −1 In x { x : a ≤ x < b } fact, it only matters whether the leading coeﬃcient is positive or negative.
 It Same height { x : x ≥ a } also matters whether the degree of the polynomial is odd or even; so there are { x : x > a } four possibilities for what the edges of the graph can look like:

-The wiggles in the center of these diagrams aren’t relevant—they depend on the other terms of the polynomial.
+The wiggles in the center of these diagrams aren't relevant—they depend on the other terms of the polynomial.
 The diagram is just supposed to show what the graphs look like near the left and right edges.
 In this sense, the graph of our polynomial f(x) = 5x 4 − 4x 3 + 10 looks like the leftmost picture above, since n = 4 is even and a n = 5 is positive.

-Let’s spend a little time on degree 2 polynomials, which are called quadratics.
-Instead of writing p(x) = a 2 x 2 +a 1 x+a 0, it’s easier to write the coeﬃcients as a, b, and c, so we have p(x) = ax 2 + bx + c.
+Let's spend a little time on degree 2 polynomials, which are called quadratics.
+Instead of writing p(x) = a 2 x 2 +a 1 x+a 0, it's easier to write the coeﬃcients as a, b, and c, so we have p(x) = ax 2 + bx + c.
 Quadratics have two, one, or zero (real) roots, depending on the sign of the discriminant.
 The discriminant, which is often written as ∆, is given by ∆ = b 2 − 4ac.
 There are three possibilities.
 If ∆ > 0, then there are two roots; if ∆ = 0, there is one root, which is called a double root; and if ∆ < 0, then there are no roots.
 In the ﬁrst two cases, the roots are given by

 y = −2x −2 1 y = 1 2 x−1 2